jochemvogel/jochemvogel/README.md

 ## 👋 Hi, I'm Jochem!
-### I'm a third year student HBO-ICT (Software Engineering), twenty years old and live in Zeeland, the Netherlands.
+### I'm a fourth year student HBO-ICT (Software Engineering), twenty-one years old and live in Zeeland, the Netherlands.
 I work as a (front-end) developer at YourSurprise in Zierikzee.
 Besides that I'm also really interested in design & marketing.

 ### I sometimes write on [Medium](https://jochemvogel.medium.com/) and post those articles on [Twitter](https://twitter.com/jochemvogel1).